LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic07-2-CustomChatbot.md

 #### Document Types for Files

 - Markdown and html
+  These files could be in one of three knowledge sources: web site, files, or OneDrive.
-  - In a web site: just html will be indexed, citations (links in the response) open as a web page
+  - In a web site: just html will be indexed, citations (links in the response) open as a web page.
-  - In files: (stored in Dataverse) both will be indexed, citations open as text only
+  - In files: (stored in Dataverse) both will be indexed, citations open as text only.
   - In OneDrive: neither will be indexed

 - PDF and Word